roytang/blog/content/post/2022/10/weeknotes-10-23/index.md

 - UK: [Liz Truss has resigned after 44 days in office](https://nypost.com/2022/10/20/liz-truss-resigns-as-british-prime-minister/), setting a record for shortest ever term as UK PM.
 [Rishi Sunak is taking over](https://edition.cnn.com/2022/10/24/uk/profile-rishi-sunak-uk-politics-intl-gbr/index.html).
 - PH: In a bit of *schadenfreude*, one of my chat groups was discussing how politics in more advanced nations can be just as bad as ours, where Marcos appointed [a former police chief as Health undersecretary](https://mb.com.ph/2022/10/23/ex-pnp-chief-cascolan-appointed-as-new-doh-undersecretary/) (a department which doesn't even have a cabinet secretary yet!) and the alleged middleman in the assassination of a government critic [has died in prison](https://mb.com.ph/2022/10/20/middleman-in-percy-lapid-killingdies-in-national-bilibid-prison-doj/), a bit of a suspicious plot twist.
+- Entertainment: [Disney+ is *finally* coming to the PH next month](https://twitter.com/dumidyeypee/status/1582918007612837888)!
+Not yet sure I'd get it though, seems less solid if I don't have kids.

 ### My Week